icarusfactor/openstack-Installs/stein/PackStack-Stein-AllInOne-CentOS7.6.md

 ______

 6. Logging into the Oracle Virtualbox terminal.
-Check to see what IP I have for enp0s3 `$ ip a`
+Check to see what IP I have for enp0s3

+`$ ip a`
 ______

 7. We will login to the system with this ip using ssh.

-    `$ ssh <IP Reported>
+`$ ssh <IP Reported>`
-     $ sudo su`
+`$ sudo su`
 ______

-8. We'll edit network setting to change it to a static ip to make things easier for switching over to OpenVswitch cd /etc/sysconfig/network-scripts/ vi ifcfg-enp0s3
+8. We'll edit network setting to change the VM to a static ip to make things easier for switching over to OpenVswitch

+`$ cd /etc/sysconfig/network-scripts/`
+`$ vi ifcfg-enp0s3`

-    #Remove all the lines in the file and add these to become a static IP we can use throughout the rest of this installtion.
+Remove all the lines in the file and add these to become a static IP so we can use it throughout the rest of this installtion.

 NAME="enp0s3"
 DEVICE="enp0s3"
 TYPE="Ethernet"